Ultradbm/PokeStats/README.md

 -Add some form of lazy loading to speed up app<br/>
 -Optimize search<br/>
 -Debating whether all data should be handled in a parent component or each individual pokemon should handle its own data, or maybe in global state or some other method.<br/>
--Add more search/filter/sort options.
-I.e. filter by type, category, region, sort by stats.<br/>
+-Add more search/filter/sort options, i.e. filter by type, category, region, sort by stats.<br/>

 ---